samser-arg/samext/README.md

+## Samext Tabs Manager Extension for Chrome/Brave

-This is an extension for Chrome and Brave that enables you to:
+Currently this extension enables you to:
-- Close all tabs except current one
+- Close all tabs except current one with Ctrl+A (Command+A in Mac)